 The Department of Clinical Immunology has been functioning since July 2004 at JIPMER.
 Clinicians at JIPMER have concluded that these diverse diseases should be investigated and managed under a cohesive paradigm and classified together according to their common characteristics.
 Enhanced opportunities have enabled clinicians and investigators to translate cutting-edge basic science into treatments covering the entire spectrum of diseases of the immune system.

-Ours is the only centre in South India which provides such comprehensive patient care and research facilities.
+Ours is the only center in South India which provides such comprehensive patient care and research facilities.
 The mission of the Department of Clinical Immunology is to promote the understanding and treatment of immunologic disorders in order to provide optimal patient health by fostering basic, clinical and translational research; training physicians and scientists for academic careers in immunology; and providing compassionate, state-of-the-art diagnostic and therapeutic care of adults with immunologic diseases.
 In addition, the department has state of the art research facilities with substantial international (INSERM, France) and national extramural research funding.
-From the academic year (2009-2010), two postdoctoral teaching and training programs, DM (Clinical Immunology) and PhD (Immunology) have been started in the specialty.
-We also have an international cotutelle /joint PhD program with the university of Paris, France.
+From the academic year (2009-2010), two postdoctoral teaching and training programs, DM (Clinical Immunology) and Ph.D.
+(Immunology) have been started in the specialty.
+We also have an international cotutelle /joint Ph.D. program with the University of Paris, France.

-On 21.06.2014 The department of Clinical Immunology released a total of 11 documents consisting of clinical and therapeutic protocols, diagnostic protocols, standard operating procedures for immunological laboratory diagnosis and research and guidelines for work place safety.
-Also patient counselling protocols have been published for optimizing patient care.
+On 21.06.2014 The Department of Clinical Immunology released a total of 11 documents consisting of clinical and therapeutic protocols, diagnostic protocols, standard operating procedures for immunological laboratory diagnosis and research and guidelines for workplace safety.
+Also, patient counseling protocols have been published for optimizing patient care.